Franco-yvr/MailIt/README.md

 Team Mail It!
+WIP Code Drop - April 25th, 2021 - All environments
+1. The campaign log and email log grids now have columns that provide details about whether at least one embedded link in an email has been clicked.
+PLEASE NOTE: this status does not reflect the clicked status of any links passed in as dynamic values but instead solely pre-existing working links that are embedded within the template at the time of upload.
+The user documentation has been updated to provide more details about this.
+2. The campaign page now has a new option to provide the user with the api request parameters needed to send a single email campaign.
+A step by step process has been provided in the user documentation on how to use this.

+Team Mail It!
 WIP Code Drop - April 24th, 2021
 1. The template preview bug on the campaign page has been fixed such that now docx files used to generate a template preview are now stored in S3 with the template name as key (which is enforced to be unique).
 PLEASE NOTE: All templates uploaded before April 24 are stored in S3 with the uploaded file name and therefore all of these templates will not have a template preview rendered.
 2. The single and batch email campaign form fields have been scaffolded to reduce the number of form fields on the campaign page at one time